secretstartups/handbook/dmca/index.html.md

 ## DMCA Counter Notice requirements

-If it is not possible to come to an agreement with the reporting copyright owner, the content owner may submit a DMCA Counter-Notice to dmca@gitlab.com within ten (10) business days of the date of our notice.
-If we receive a valid counter-complaint, we will email a copy of the notice to the copyright owner.
-The Counter-Notice is a legal document and must comply with the requirements of the DMCA and must include the following:
+The owner of the allegedly-infringing content may submit a DMCA Counter-Notice to dmca@gitlab.com.
+The Counter-Notice must comply with the requirements of the DMCA, and must include the following:

 1. **Contact Information:** Your name, title (if acting as an agent), physical address, email address, and phone number;
 2. **Content Identification:** A reasonable identification of the material that has been removed or to which access has been blocked;